5 Breathtaking Spots to see in Ukraine

 The Carpathian Mountains – rivers, forests, and honey wine

-Travel to the west of the country to immerse yourself into the Ukrainian culture the best way possible.
+Travel to the west of the country to immerse yourself into the culture of Ukraine the best way possible.
 The cuisine here is simply mouthwatering!
 The banosh porridge that’s served with bacon and cheese is exceptionally delicious.
 You can also try the amazing honey wine that’s quite strong, but is mild and pleasant at the same time.
 Mountain lovers will definitely appreciate all the hills, meadows, and mountains covered in forests and flowers that are located in the Carpathians.
 There are a lot of small mountain villages where you can stay for a few days while exploring the surroundings.
 You can also go backpacking high into the mountains and stay there for days.